-Additionally, this year we are requesting the Category Captains assist us in announcing the winners for their category.
-We will be posting videos on Monday, February 22nd to announce the winner of each category, before the live virtual awards ceremony on Monday night at 6p.m.
-Prior to the fair, we will send additional instructions to Category Captains about these announcement videos.
+Additionally, this year we are requesting special award judges assist us in announcing the winners for their special awards.
+We will be posting videos on Monday, February 22nd to announce the winner of each special award, before the live virtual awards ceremony on Monday night at 6p.m.
+Prior to the fair, we will send additional instructions about these announcement videos.
+If you are presenting live at the awards ceremony, you do not have to complete this step unless you would like to.